kailynenitan/life-in-prison/notes.md

 NOTES
+8/9/2025
+Realistic goal: Research ncurses library and plan how to animate the game of life.
+Target goal: Complete the game of life.
+Stretch goal: Start creating a plan to implement the prisoner's dilemma into the game of life.

+Last time, I completed the makefile and clang-format file.
+I am using a clang-format file from one of my college courses (CSE13 with Prof. Long from UCSC).

 8/6/2025
 Realistic goal: Complete makefile and clang-format file.
 Target goal: Research ncurses library and plan how to animate the game of life.